 Understand the Massachusetts Health Insurance Penalty

-Reporting Health Insurance Information on Your Massachusetts Tax Return
+Reporting Health Insurance Information

 This form reports information regarding your health insurance coverage during the year.
-If you have private health insurance, your insurer should send you a Form MA 1099-HC, providing you with the information you'll need to fill out Schedule HC.
+Your insurer should send you a Form MA 1099-HC if you have private health insurance, providing you with the information you'll need to fill out Schedule HC.

-Check the state’s health insurance website, the Massachusetts Health Connector, known around the state as the Connector.
+Check the state’s health insurance website, the Massachusetts Health Connector, known around the state simply as the "Health Connector."
 It's an independent state agency that helps Massachusetts residents find affordable health insurance coverage so they can avoid the Massachusetts health insurance penalty.

 Limits on Tax Penalties

-If you owe a penalty for lack of insurance, you must pay it with your Massachusetts income tax return.
-By law, penalty amounts cannot exceed 50% of the least costly monthly insurance premium you would have qualified for through the Connector.
-A gap in insurance coverage of 63 days or less is not penalized, provided the days are consecutive.
+You must pay any penalty you owe for lack of insurance when you submit your Massachusetts income tax return.
+By law, penalty amounts can't exceed 50% of the least costly monthly insurance premium you would have qualified for through the Health Connector, but the penalty is imposed for each month that you go without coverage during the tax year.

-The state establishes affordability standards each year that determine whether individuals and families can afford health insurance.
-If you cannot afford health insurance according to these standards, you're not subject to Massachusetts health insurance penalties.
+The state establishes affordability standards each year that determine whether individuals and families can afford health insurance based on their incomes.
+You're not subject to the Massachusetts health insurance penalty if you can't afford health insurance according to these standards.
 This provision generally covers those with incomes at or below 150% of the federal poverty level.

 Exemption for Religious Beliefs

-A religious exemption is available for anyone whose faith provides a basis for not purchasing health insurance coverage.
-But beware -- if you are claiming a religious exemption from the Massachusetts health insurance penalty and you received medical care during the tax year, such as an emergency room visit, you may be subject to a penalty anyway if it is determined that you could have afforded health insurance.
-Preventative dental care, vaccines and physical exams required by your employer or other third party are not considered medical care for purposes of this exemption.
+A religious exemption is available for anyone whose faith provides a basis for not purchasing health insurance coverage, but you might be subject to a penalty anyway if you claim a religious exemption and you received medical care during the tax year and it's determined that you could have afforded health insurance.
+Preventative dental care, vaccines, and physical exams required by your employer aren't considered medical care for purposes of this exemption.

-Massachusetts Health Care Reform and the Affordable Care Act
+Massachusetts Health Care Reform and the ACA

-Massachusetts expanded its Medicare program under the ACA, so if you earn less than 133% of the federal poverty level, you may be able to get coverage through the state, called MassHealth.
+Massachusetts expanded its Medicare program under the ACA, so if you earn less than 133% of the federal poverty level, you might be able to get coverage through the state, called MassHealth.
 This opens up another option for some taxpayers to avoid the penalties.